Pacifism — Absolute Pacifism (Unbiblical) and Limited Pacifism (Biblical)

 Limited pacifism is the balanced position on violence advocated by the New Testament.
 Of course some people think that the New Testament supports the idea of absolute pacifism, but it doesn’t.
 Jesus’ ministry team had a treasury box with loads of money and some of his workers carried swords for protection from thieves and murderers (Luke 22:49-50).
 They had ministered with Jesus for over three years by this point, which indicates that they carried swords because Jesus permitted it.
 Why did he permit it?
 Because they traveled with a money box that contained all their ministry earnings as they journeyed from town to town.
 The swords were obviously for protection from potential thieves, particularly in the many desolate regions they had to travel.

 Furthermore, if Christ meant we should be doormats to every thief and criminal that comes down the pike why did he radically chase the “robbers” from the Temple twice during his three-and-a-half-year ministry, as depicted in John 2:13-17 and Mark 11:15-18?
 Jesus got a whip and chased all the greedy fools out of the Temple — throwing over tables, swinging the whip and yelling.
 Read those passages yourself.
-Christ’s actions are plainly not that of an absolute pacifist.
-What he did was so radical it caused the legalistic religious leaders to fear him and plot murder (Mark 11:18).
+These are plainly not the actions of an absolute pacifist.
+What the Messiah did was so radical it caused the legalistic religious leaders to fear him and plot murder (Mark 11:18).
 Harmless ultra-pacifists don’t inspire fear and provoke murder plots.

 Moreover, Christ refused to allow murderers to apprehend and kill him on multiple occasions, as illustrated in Luke 4:28-30, John 7:30,44, 8:59 and 10:31,39?
 The only time the Messiah submitted his life to the hands of people with ill-intent was when he was arrested in Gethsemane because it was God’s will that he suffer and die for the salvation of humanity.
 It goes without saying that we have to be balanced with Jesus’ teachings and example in the Bible, otherwise we’ll fall into error and embrace ideas he never actually taught.